vippsas/vipps-checkout/vipps-checkout-api.md

 When you initiate a payment it will be reserved until you capture it.
 The capture can be done a few seconds later, or several days later.

-*Direct Capture*, where a transaction is automatically captured upon reservation *is not* supported in Vipps Checkout, and transactions will fail.
+*Direct Capture*, where a transaction is automatically captured upon reservation, *is not* supported in Vipps Checkout, and transactions will fail.

 For more info on the difference, see [Vipps eCom API FAQ](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md#reservations-and-captures)